-The following table provides information as of December 31, 2016, concerning shares of our common stock authorized for issuance under our existing equity compensation plans.
+The following table provides information as of December 31, 2017, concerning shares of our common stock authorized for issuance under our existing equity compensation plans.

-Number of securities

-Number of Weighted remaining available

-securities to be average exercise for future issuance

-issued upon price of under equity

-exercise of outstanding compensation plans

-outstanding options, (excluding securities

-options, warrants warrants and reflected in column

-Plan Category and rights rights (a))

-(a) (b) (c)

-Equity compensation plans approved by security holders(1) 469,026(2) 1,445,830(3)

-Equity compensation plans not approved by security holders =

-Total 469 026 1 445 830
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders(1) 588,166(2) = 1,118,082(3) Equity compensation plans not approved by security holders Total 588.166 1.118.082

-Du Equity Incentive Plan, as amended and restated, was approved by our stockholders on May 17, 2016.

-Represents shares issuable upon vesting of restricted stock units and performance share units, which this performance share units, which this performance is achieved under outstanding performance-based awards for which the performance has not yet been determined.
-Does not include 442,240 shares that are subject to outstanding time-based restricted stock awards.
+Our Equity Incentive Plan, as amended and restated, was approved by our stockholders on May 17, 2016.
+Represents shares issuable upon vesting of restricted stock units and performance share units, which units have no exercise price.
+This amount assumes that target level performance is achieved under outstanding performance-based awards for which the performance has not yet been determined.
+Does not include 495,924 shares that are subject to outstanding time-based restricted stock awards.

-Represents shares of our Class A Common Stock available for issuance under our Equity Incentive Plan pursuant to the following types of awards: nonqualified stock options, stock abserd awards, including restricted stock units, and performance-based compensation.
-Includes 128,585 shares of our Class A Common Stock underlying restricted stock awards into which outstanding restricted Stock awards into which outstanding restricted Stock awards which units and performance-based compensation.
-Includes 128,585 shares of our Class A Common Stock underlying restricted stock awards into which outstanding restricted Stock awards into which ou
+(3) Represents shares of our Class A Common Stock available for issuance under our Equity Incentive Plan.
+Shares of our Class A Common Stock may be issued under our Equity Incentive Plan pursuant to the following types of awards: nonqualified stock options, incentive stock options, stock appreciation rights, restricted stock, stock-based awards, including restricted stock units, and performance-based compensation.